defdeveu/txt.courses/README.md

 # README

-defdev secure development trainings are designed to **significantly improve the security quality of the software production** by mastering secure coding skills and through adopting sticky development practices that systematically reduce defects.
+defdeveu secure development trainings are designed to **significantly improve the security quality of the software production** by mastering secure coding skills and through adopting sticky development practices that systematically reduce defects.

-This site \(c.defdev.eu\) is a catalog/repertoire of the defdev private trainings/workshops.
+This site \(c.defdev.eu\) is a catalog/repertoire of the defdeveu private trainings/workshops.
 For the upcoming public and hosted trainings check the [defdev.eu](https://defdev.eu) site.

 ## Courses/workshops